sneha-kamboj/MiniFrontEndCreations/README.md

 ## Notes

--This repository is not affiliated with the original author.
+-This is my original work, created for self-learning and skill-building.
--The challenge idea was inspired by Raquel Lima’s 30 Days CSS Challenge.
--I have added my own custom styles and creativity, so this version is not a copy but a creative re-implementation.
+-Projects include CSS styling, animations, and JavaScript interactivity.
--Projects are created purely for practice and learning purposes.
+-Each project is a creative mini-implementation, -Projects are created purely for practice and learning purposes.

 ## License

 This repository is for educational purposes.
-Please check the original repository for license details.